Information Elicitation for Bayesian Auctions: Proofs for Section

 Accordingly, it suffices to show that for each item $j$,

 Using ideas and notations similar to those in the proofs of Theorem \ref{thm:unit} and Lemma \ref{lem:proj}, we have

 as desired.
 Thus Lemma \ref{lem:add:IM} holds. \end{proof}

-\paragraph{The Crowdsourced Individual 1-Lookahead Mechanism.} Next, we introduce the crowdsourced 1-Lookahead mechanism $\cM_{CS1LA}$, which runs the following mechanism $\cM_{CS1LA, j}$ for each item $j$ separately.
-We will show that the revenue of $\cM_{CS1LA}$ matches that of mechanism $\cM_{1LA}$ for any $k\geq 1$.
+\paragraph{The Information Elicitation Individual 1-Lookahead Mechanism.} Next, we introduce the information elicitation 1-lookahead mechanism $\cM_{IE1LA}$, which runs the following mechanism $\cM_{IE1LA, j}$ for each item $j$ separately.
+We will show that the revenue of $\cM_{IE1LA}$ matches that of mechanism $\cM_{1LA}$ for any $k\geq 1$.

-Note that $\cM_{CS1LA, j}$ does not partition the players into two groups.
-Also, it is not exactly using the 1-Lookahead mechanism as a blackbox, because it has to handle boundary cases where the players' distributions are not all reported.
+Note that $\cM_{IE1LA, j}$ does not partition the players into two groups.
+Also, it is not exactly using the 1-lookahead mechanism as a blackbox, because it has to handle boundary cases where the players' distributions are not all reported.
 When the players all tell the truth, all true distributions will indeed be reported.
 However, for the mechanism to be well defined, it has to know what to do in all possible cases.
-Moreover, running the 1-Lookahead mechanism on the set of players whose distributions are reported is not 2-DST: for example, if the player with the second highest value is the only one who knows the distribution for the player with the highest value, then he may choose not to report his knowledge about the latter, so that he himself has the highest value in the 1-Lookahead mechanism and gets a high utility.
+Moreover, running the 1-lookahead mechanism on the set of players whose distributions are reported is not 2-DST: for example, if the player with the second highest value is the only one who knows the distribution for the player with the highest value, then he may choose not to report his knowledge about the latter, so that he himself has the highest value in the 1-Lookahead mechanism and gets a high utility.
 That is why the mechanism only tries to sell to the player with the highest value.
 We have the following two lemmas.

-\begin{lemma} For any additive auction instances $\hat{\cI} = (N, M, \cD)$ and $\cI = (N, M, \cD, G)$, mechanism $\cM_{CS1LA,j}$ is 2-DST for each $\cI_j$, and mechanism $\cM_{CS1LA}$ is 2-DST for $\cI$. \end{lemma} \begin{proof} As in mechanism $\cM_{CSA}$, in each mechanism $\cM_{CS1LA,j}$, the fact that it is dominant for each player $i$ to report his true value no matter what knowledge the players report follows from the truthfulness of the second-price mechanism and that of the 1-Lookahead mechanism.
+\begin{lemma} For any additive auction instances $\hat{\cI} = (N, M, \cD)$ and $\cI = (N, M, \cD, G)$, mechanism $\cM_{IE1LA,j}$ is 2-DST for each $\cI_j$, and mechanism $\cM_{IE1LA}$ is 2-DST for $\cI$. \end{lemma} \begin{proof} As in mechanism $\cM_{IEA}$, in each mechanism $\cM_{IE1LA,j}$, the fact that it is dominant for each player $i$ to report his true value no matter what knowledge the players report follows from the truthfulness of the second-price mechanism and that of the 1-lookahead mechanism.
 Given that all players report their true values, a player $i$'s reported knowledge does not affect whether he is $i^*$ or not.
 It may affect the other players' utilities, but not his own.
-Thus reporting his true knowledge never hurts him, and mechanism $\cM_{CS1LA,j}$ is 2-DST for $\cI_j$.
+Thus reporting his true knowledge never hurts him, and mechanism $\cM_{IE1LA,j}$ is 2-DST for $\cI_j$.